Jeadie/Jeadie.github.io/reading.md

  - Essential by Joshua Fields Milburn & Ryan Nicodemus
  - Why I am Not Going to Buy a Computer by Wendell Berry
  - Waking Up: A Guide to Spirituality Without Religion by Sam Harris
+ - The Invisible Man by H.G.
+Wells
+ - The Time Machine by H.G.
+Wells
+ - Meditations by Marcus Aurelius

 ### In 2019:
 - Meditations by Marcus Arelius